 Alpha was a good falconry bird but he developed a condition called Avian Pox: his feet were covered with oozing open lesions.
 The condition was not painful and Alpha eventually recovered thanks to the expertise of the avian vets at the LSU small animal clinic.
 Avian Pox seems to be pretty common with our native wild raptors.

 Unfortunately, Alpha did not stay with us for long.
 After 8 months of partnership, he flew away one day and a larger female Red-Tailed Hawk chased him out of our area.

 Leela is a female Red-Tailed Hawk that was caught as a passage bird by a falconer in southeast Louisiana in the winter of 2009.
 She was emaciated and starving and her left eye was damaged.
 Under the good care of the falconer, she recovered quickly but it was apparent that she was blind in her left eye.

-Leela was transferred to us in June 2010 but she was not suitable for falconry because of her injury .
+Leela was transferred to us shortly after but she was not suitable for falconry because of her injury .
 A raptor that has one blind eye has only diminished chances of survival in the wild as they will have no depth perception.
 We decided to transfer Leela to another facility where she now enjoys life as an educational bird.